HannibalGh/Azure-DE-Project/Power_BI/Power_BI_Documentation.md

 5. **Disciplines with Female Gold Medals as a Percentage of Total Athletes** (Stacked Column Chart)
    - Shows disciplines with the highest percentage of female gold medalists relative to the total number of athletes in that discipline.

+## How to Open the Report

+To view the report, follow these steps:

+1. **Download the Report**: Download the `.pbix` file from the GitHub repository [here](https://github.com/HannibalGh/Azure-DE-Project-Tokyo-Olympic-Data-Analytics/blob/main/Power_BI/reports/Tokyo_Olympics_Report).
+2. **Open Power BI Desktop**: Launch Power BI Desktop on your computer.
+3. **Open the File**: In Power BI, go to **File > Open** and navigate to the downloaded `.pbix` file.
+4. **Interact with the Report**: Once the file is opened, you can interact with the various visuals and analyze the data.

+## Conclusion

+These queries provide valuable insights into the performance and participation of countries and athletes in the Tokyo Olympics.
+The SQL scripts are straightforward to run and can be easily integrated with Power BI for dynamic visualizations.
+The data source used is the Synapse Data Lake database `TokyoOlympicsDB`, which was created during the ETL process.